Things to Do in Sorrento Italy in One Day

 We suggest, however, continuing your walk to Piazza Vittoria, another beautiful scenic overlook, and then following the road down to the historic fishing village of Marina Grande.

 Marina Grande is the perfect place to stop for lunch.
-There are numerous waterfront restaurants here, specialized in local cuisine featuring fresh fish and seafood.
+(Don't confuse it with the bustling ferry port of Marina Piccola.)
+There are numerous waterfront eateries here, specialized in local cuisine featuring fresh fish and seafood.

 Da Emilia: traditional cuisine in a family-run restaurant